bradlet/hw-rgbcal/README.md

 emulating the RGB_LEVEL handling.

 With all of the development complete, I went ahead and took my calibration measurements (Shown at the top of the report).
+It was kinda hard to determine how "white" white was supposed to be.
+Made more confusing because you can see the green and blue coming from the individual pins / diodes...
+But I am pretty sure that it all adds up to a relatively white-looking light!
+Frame rate didn't seem to have too much effect, but the lower value did seem to cut out some "blueness" from the hue, so long as I wasn't so low that I was getting blinking.

 ### Thank you!